svanderbleek/haskellandchill.com/type-powers.md

 ## Super powers

 We can transform a tree to a list many ways, these transformations of T<A> to L<A> are structure changing transformations that preserve values.
+We express this using invariants we expect the transformation to preserve.

 ```
 interface N<B<T>, A<T>> {